boleque/postgres-for-admin-and-dev/pg_locks.md

  17180 | transactionid | 744      | ShareLock        | f
 (3 rows)

--- после коммита транзакции 2 просыпаемся. Теперь держим блокировку отношения и собственного номера транзакции 745.
+-- after the commit of transaction 2 we wake up.
+Now we hold the relation and our own transaction lock 745.

 otus=# SELECT * FROM locks_v WHERE pid = 17180;
   pid  |   locktype    |  lockid  |       mode       | granted